About Us: Staff Biographies

 Jaffa graduated with her Bachelor’s degree in Sociology and Environmental Studies from Clark University in Worcester, Massachusetts.
 She went on to get a Master of Public Administration from Clark University and a Master in City and Regional Planning from Morgan State University.
 Prior to joining the CPR team, Jaffa worked as a Project Manager for the Maryland Department of Housing and Community Development.
 She got her start in Baltimore over a decade ago as an AmeriCorps member.
 Jaffa lives in Baltimore City with her family and in her free time enjoys exploring new cities, improving her cooking skills, and has a dream of producing an urbanist podcast one day.

-Nick Chupein (he/him) is the community planner for a dynamic mix of historic neighborhoods collectively known as the Southwest Partnership district, where he coordinates between residents, neighborhood associations, city agencies, organizations, and businesses to encourage equitable, sustainable, and people-focused growth and revitalization.
-Prior to pivoting his career to city planning, Nick worked extensively in the construction management and real estate development fields in Chicago and Baltimore, including owning and operating a small construction company.
+Nick Chupein (he/him) is the community planner for a dynamic mix of seven historic neighborhoods just west of downtown working to encourage equitable, sustainable, and people-focused growth and revitalization.
+He also serves as the city’s Greenway Trails Planner, collaborating with sister agencies and stakeholders to implement the Baltimore Greenway Trails Network.
+Prior to becoming a city planner, Nick worked in the construction management and real estate fields in Chicago and Baltimore, including owning and operating a small construction company.
 Nick holds a Bachelor of Architecture degree from the Illinois Institute of Technology and a Master of City and Regional Planning degree from Morgan State University.
-He makes music in his free time and is a proud resident of the Arcadia neighborhood where he lives with his wife, two young children, and Australian cattle dog.
+He makes music in his free time and is a proud resident of the Arcadia neighborhood where he lives with his wife, two children, and Australian cattle dog.

 Tarek Bolden is the Western District Planner, joining the Department of Planning with over 20 years of professional experience in urban planning and zoning.
 Prior to joining DOP Tarek has worked as a city planner in urban communities in New York City, Washington D.C. and Virginia.
 He is a member of the American Institute of Certified Planners (AICP), and has earned a Master’s of City and Regional Planning degree from Pratt Institute in 2004.
 Tarek enjoys volunteering and community service through coaching youth sports.